Nursemaid

 Aggressive marketing campaigns targeted Black families throughout the 20th century.
 Free samples were distributed in hospitals.
 Formula was marketed as aspirational, convenient, and medically superior.

 When breastfeeding rates declined, the decline was not accidental.
-It was influenced by policy, marketing, and systemic shifts in trust and access.
+It was engineered through policy, marketing, and systemic shifts in trust and access.

-Communities that had already experienced reproductive exploitation were then positioned as consumers.
+Communities that had already experienced reproductive exploitation were then repositioned as consumers.

 Medicalization of Birth & Feeding